 Condensation Control in Homes and Buildings

 Condensation is, to some degree, found in all properties and buildings inhabited by people.
 This is completely normal: we all breathe out water vapour, create it when cooking, bathing and doing the laundry.
 This moisture, when combined with the temperature of the air and the surface temperature of the windows, will result in condensation.
 But how effectively it is processed is key to the health of your family and home.
+Find out more about condensation solutions.

 Not only is condensation unsightly and a reminder of cold and damp, over time it can lead to bigger problems: aside from health issues, the moisture will be absorbed by fabrics, plaster and woodwork, leading to that telltale damp smell, black mould around windows and mould on walls and skirting boards.
 Once the walls and timbers start to absorb moisture, you can really have an issue on your hands.
+It can lead to problems with dry and wet rot, as well as the need for woodworm treatment.

 So how to counteract condensation?
-At London Damp Specialist we recommend various methods of eradication.
+At London Damp Specialists, we recommend various methods of eradication.
 This includes sealing off the affected area and running a dehumidifier, although this is only effective in one area at a time.
-A source of fresh, circulating air is the ideal solution to combat condensation but bear in mind that the highest risk areas are kitchens, bathrooms, laundry areas, ensuites and utility rooms; you may find it too cold to have extractor fans whirring and keep windows open, especially in the cold, damp winter months.
+A source of fresh, circulating air is the ideal solution to combat condensation but bear in mind that the highest risk areas are kitchens, bathrooms, laundry areas, ensuites and utility rooms; you may find it too cold to have extractor fans whirring and to keep windows open, especially in the cold, damp winter months.

 An alternative solution is to install a condensation ventilation system.
 These are highly effective at controlling the problem.
 They come in a variety of models and sizes for your property and levels of moisture in the air and work by removing the vapour-filled air and replacing it with modified air.
 They are cheap, highly effective and easy to run out of sight.
 At LDS we prefer the Nuaire positive input ventilation systems: they are the market-leader in home condensation control and bring fast, proven results.